Tyler Stovall: Biography

 For me, history is the record not only of how things change, but how people make things change, how they act individually and collectively to create a better world.

 Stovall earned a degree in history from Harvard University in 1976.
 He earned a master's degree in 1978 at the University of Wisconsin–Madison, where he also earned a doctorate in 1984 with a thesis that eventually was published as a book called The rise of the Paris Red Belt.
 He served as a high school teacher in 1978 before teaching at the University of Wisconsin–Milwaukee, the University of California, Berkeley, and Ohio State University.
-He then served as a professor for the University of California, Santa Cruz before returning to Berkeley.
+He then served as a professor and Dean of Humanities for the University of California, Santa Cruz before returning to Berkeley.
 His last position was Dean of the Graduate School of Arts and Sciences at Fordham University.

 Stovall's studies specialized in the history of French suburbs, urban immigration, and post-colonial and transnational history.

-Tyler E. Stovall died in New York City on December 11, 2021, at the age of 67.
+Stovall died in New York City on December 11, 2021, at the age of 67.